 You may bid for an unlimited number of credits but you will not win more than 15 credits per semester.
 If you make winning bids for a number of credits above the maximum of 15 per semester, you will not be registered for the classes with the lowest bids.

-It is important to bid on classes during cycle #1, as it may be harder to get into a course in Cycle #2 than it is in Cycle #1.
 Allocate your bidding points to the classes you most want, and then enter lower amounts or bids of "0" for classes that you would consider taking but are of lower priority to you.